 Column (d).
 Subtract column (c) from column (a).
-To this figure, add the amount of prior year unallowed losses, if any, that reduced the current year net income.
+To this figure, add the amount of prior year unallowed losses (if any) that reduced the current year net income.
 Enter the result in column (d).
-Enter these amounts on Worksheet 3 of Form 8582 or Worksheet 2 of Form 8810.
+Enter these amounts on Worksheet 3 of Form 8582 or Worksheet 2 in the Form 8810 instructions.
 (Also, see Limit on recharacterized passive income, earlier.)